satorici/satori-docs/satori_help/docs/modes/ci/action.md

 If you're looking to test specific parts of your CI/CD workflow using Satori, follow these steps to integrate the Satori CLI with GitHub Actions.
 This integration will allow you to leverage Satori's deep testing capabilities within your automated workflows.

-If you want to test part of your workflow with Satori:
+If you want to test part of your workflow with Satori follow these steps:

 **1) Navigate to Actions: open your GitHub repository and click on the `Actions` tab.**